 Request information about the solar electric system and review available system documents with your real estate agent.
 Ask if a record of electricity production is available, how the system is monitored, and whether there have been any maintenance issues with the system.
 Clarify the age of the system inverter(s) to determine the remaining warranty, and when replacement may be needed.
 Note that some of the solar electric system information may also be listed in the Multiple Listing Service (MLS), or in the MassCEC Production Tracking System (PTS).
 Take into consideration whether trees or other structures are shading the solar electric system, which can impact system electricity generation.

 Request from the seller and review with your real estate agent any ongoing state production-based incentives, the remaining duration of the incentive, and how system production is reported.
 Ask for a history of past production-based incentive payments, if available.
-If the buyer wishes to receive any remaining incentives, clarify with the seller the process of transferring ownership of the incentives to the new system owner.
+If you wish to receive any remaining incentives, clarify with the seller the process of transferring ownership of the incentives to you.

 We’re In This Together